 The capital projects are funded from grants and contributions from the operating budget.
-The main source of funding are grants such as the Municipal Infrastructure grant.
-The capital funding consists of 90.59% from grants and 9.41% of contributions to capital expenditure.
+The main source of funding is grants such as the Municipal Infrastructure grant.
+The capital funding consists of 88% from grants and 12% of contributions to capital expenditure.
 The municipality's capital replacement reserve must reflect the accumulated provision of internally generated funds designated to replace aging assets.